Agua de Piña (pineapple water fresca)

 Cutting pineapple into slices in a cutting board.

-Cut all slices into chunks, you don’t need to remove the core as you will use all the pineapple flesh to make agua de piña.
+Cut all slices into chunks, you don’t need to remove the core as you will use all the flesh to make pineapple agua fresca, but you can save some to garnish the glasses if you want.

 Cutting pineapple (piña) into chunks in a cutting board.